pandaadir05/re-architect/docs/quick_start.md

 Results are saved in multiple formats:
 - JSON files containing detailed analysis data
-- HTML files for easy viewing (if Flask is installed)
+- Interactive web interface for visualization and exploration

 To start the visualization server: